ryankarlos/AWS-CICD/README.md

 Clone your repository to your local computer and start working on code.
 Run the following command:

-#### Configuring pushing to both CodeCommit and Github
+#### Optional: Configuring pushing to both CodeCommit and Github

-Since code in codecommit and github cannot be automatically synced, ive configured git to push  to both code commit and github repos when running `git push origin master`
+Since code in codecommit and github cannot be automatically synced, you can configure git to push to both code commit and github repos when running `git push origin master`

+When ssh codecommit repo to local, remote url is set automatically for fetch and push.

+`
+$ git remote -v
+origin	ssh://git-codecommit.us-east-1.amazonaws.com/v1/repos/deploy-lambda-image (fetch)
+origin	ssh://git-codecommit.us-east-1.amazonaws.com/v1/repos/deploy-lambda-image (push)
+`

+we will have to manually add an extra push-url for github repo

+`
+$ git remote set-url --add --push git://another/repo.git `

 origin maps to both github and aws code commit repo urls for git push actions